select specific columns

 Columns

 When running a replication, you can specify the column types to tell Sling to cast the data to the correct type.
 It is not necessary to include all columns.
 Sling will automatically detect the types for any unspecified columns.
-See and for various type mappings between native and generic types for all types of databases.
+See here and here for various type mappings between native and generic types for all types of databases.

 Acceptable data types are: